driedpampas/realme-8-megaguide/readme.md

 		<p align="center"><img src="https://i.imgur.com/QZqi1e1.png"></p>
   	7. **ONLY** do this step on custom roms **WIHTOUT GAPPS / GMS** (check the rom's description to check).
 Select `Apply update > Apply from ADB` again and run `adb sideload gapps.zip` (replace *gapps.zip* with package name).
 		<p align="center"><img src="https://i.imgur.com/DUEMXrn.png"></p>
-	### If you get a "Signature verification error" on your phone, click `Yes` to continue anyways, this goes the same to any other ZIPs you flash.
+   #### If you get a "Signature verification error" on your phone, click `Yes` to continue anyways, this goes the same to any other ZIPs you flash.
   	9. Once finished, in the recovery go back to `Reboot system now`.
 The phone will reboot into your Custom ROM.

 ### ❗ Check [FAQ (frequently asked questions)](https://github.com/driedpampas/realme-8-megaguide/wiki/FAQ) if something does not work or you have questions

-# [EXTRA] Rooting (I used Lineage OS 20.0 for this)
+# 4. Rooting (I used Lineage OS 20.0 for this) - not mandatory
 <p align="center"><img src="https://i.imgur.com/tm2MVru.png"></p>

 ## 1. With Magisk
-## You will need
+### You will need
 - [MTK Client](https://github.com/bkerler/mtkclient/archive/refs/heads/main.zip) - donwload on your pc
 - [Magisk Manager (apk file)](https://drive.google.com/file/d/1LsHqdNqO7zOR2vhtxVCzC-JHiCN_l3gM/view?usp=drive_link) - download on your phone
 - [latest platform-tools](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)